Can You Bring Your Dog on a Greyhound Bus? Learn About Greyhound’s Pet Policy.

 Tips for Traveling with Your Dog on Greyhound

-According to the Americans with Disabilities Act (ADA), service dogs are trained animals used to assist individuals with disabilities or medical problems.
-These animals receive extensive training to carry out specific duties that other pets cannot perform, such as guiding blind people.
+According to the Americans with Disabilities Act (ADA), service dogs are trained animals to assist individuals with disabilities or medical problems.
+These animals receive extensive training to carry out specific duties other pets cannot perform, such as guiding blind people.

-As per their Customers with Disabilities Policy, they indeed recognize a wide array of disability impairments including but not limited to physical, sensory, psychiatric, intellectual or other mental disability types.
+As per their Customers with Disabilities Policy, they indeed recognize a wide array of disability impairments, including but not limited to physical, sensory, psychiatric, intellectual, or other mental disability types.

-Such acceptance shows that Greyhound values its patrons’ safety while ensuring that everyone gets equal opportunities.
+Such acceptance shows that Greyhound values its patrons’ safety while ensuring everyone gets equal opportunities.
 However, this doesn’t mean that Greyhound allows other animals on board.